 Comment Commenter Date Received Format Sure.
 So I think overall we wished to comment to appreciate the MBTA's work on the Bridge Replacement Project, kind of acknowledging the criticality to North Side Commuter Rail service and the urgency of bringing it to a state of good repair.
 The City very much doesn't want to introduce any delay to the project.
-It's also - we do remain concerned about the fate of the upstream of the state of good repair.
-The City very much doesn't want to introduce any delay to the project.
-We spoke a little bit to the benefits of the pedestrian crossing and that it's - benefits to - in - closing a pretty significant gap in the regional bicycle and pedestrian networks and connecting our station in Bosto to the North Point Park in Cambridge.
-This connection, as has been noted by others, would be available to the MBTA's Commuter Rail passenges who use North Station and among many other potential uses.
-We spoke to the equipment of the states as part of the Central Actery mitigation to this crossing, and as it was described in the New Charles Rive Lass in Master Palm in 1995.
-I shared a little bit about how the crossing had been noted by others, would be available to the MBTA's Commuter Rail passenges who uses North Station in 1995.
-I shared a little bit about how the crossing had been included as part of the Project's scope, and it was in the RP that the Treleased in 2019.
-And we'd also seen it in applications for retearly and that "you know, we had "we saw that the project was no longer for the -the crossing was no longer part of the project this past spring.
-We've urged the Tand then relevant state agencies to the part of the reason, was an entail and for how with the project state of the project was not be assent and by whom if it wan't through this project and by the Tand that the construction of the collegages of mine have experienced various iterations of latenatives to having the terms of was at all your way and a construction of this project and the reason would replace that an entire and or the treaten and that a way to Jen Rowe, City of Boston 2-Jan-25 Oral Statement
+It's also - we do remain concerned about the fate of the upstream bicycle/pedestrian crossing that was dropped from the scope of the project.
+We spoke a little bit to the benefits of the pedestrian crossing and that it's - benefits to - in - closing a pretty significant gap in the regional bicycle and pedestrian networks and connecting our station in Boston to the North Point Park in Cambridge.
+This connection, as has been noted by others, would be available to the MBTA's Commuter Rail passengers who use North Station and among many other potential users.
+We spoke to the equipment of the states as part of the Central Artery mitigation to this crossing, and as it was described in the New Charles River Basin Master Plan in 1995.
+I shared a little bit about how the crossing had been included as part of the Project's scope, and it was in the RFP that the T released in 2019.
+And we'd also seen it in applications for federal funding as recently as last August, and that - you know, we had - we saw that the project was no longer for the - the crossing was no longer part of the project this past spring.
+We've urged the T and then relevant state agencies to try to share a plan for how it will be designed and constructed and by whom if it wasn't through this project and by the T. Our understanding was that, you know, many - not me personally, but colleagues of mine have experienced various iterations of alternatives to having the crossing be provided on the same kind of structure and footings as the North Station drawbridge, and those designs eventually didn't move forward; were found unfeasible.
+Then for that reason, we feel like the kind of likeliest way forward for this crossing is to be on the same footings.
+S Jen Rowe, City of Boston 2-Jan-25 Oral Statement